PredicateLabs/predicate-operator/README.md

-# aethos-operator-binaries
+# aethos-operator
-This repo comprises of binaries to run the Aethos operator
+This repo comprises of binaries/packages to run the Aethos operator